Economy of Greece: Currency

 Between 1832 and 2002 the currency of Greece was the drachma.
 After signing the Maastricht Treaty, Greece applied to join the eurozone.
 The two main convergence criteria were a maximum budget deficit of 3% of GDP and a declining public debt if it stood above 60% of GDP.
 Greece met the criteria as shown in its 1999 annual public account.
 On 1 January 2001, Greece joined the eurozone, with the adoption of the euro at the fixed exchange rate ₯340.75 to €1.
 However, in 2001 the euro only existed electronically, so the physical exchange from drachma to euro only took place on 1 January 2002.
 This was followed by a ten-year period for eligible exchange of drachma to euro, which ended on 1 March 2012.

 Prior to the adoption of the euro, 64% of Greek citizens viewed the new currency positively, but in February 2005 this figure fell to 26% and by June 2005 it fell further to 20%.
 Since 2010 the figure has risen again, and a survey in September 2011 showed that 63% of Greek citizens viewed of the euro positively.

+Trade groups

+Greece was a founding member of the Organisation for Economic Co-operation and Development (OECD) and of the Organization of the Black Sea Economic Cooperation (BSEC).
+The country joined what is now the European Union in 1981.
+Greece is a member of the International Monetary Fund and of the World Trade Organization, and ranked 34th on Ernst & Young's Globalization Index 2011.